Kristina01111000/Drws_site/README.md

 Figure out why rounded class didn’t work on promo page pictures -> only on promo page

-- check that contact page works
+- check that contact page works -> it gets sent to administrator email
 - ein done?
 - also ssl fixed?
 - look on pages every so often, wrong link on the personal page